 Céline’s crochet creations

-Second resolution 2022: I tidy my workshop and keep it tidy all year -> not bad but could do better 😂
+Second resolution 2022: I tidy my workshop and keep it tidy all year -> not bad but could be better 😂

-I had already chosen this resolution in 2020, 2021 and now 2022... and I think it will come back in 2023.
-I share my workshop with the students, I no longer have a completely private sewing space so I manage with the students' projects and mine in our sewing space of about 40m2.
+I had already chosen this resolution in 2020, 2021, and now 2022... and I think it will come back in 2023.
+I share my workshop with the students; I no longer have a completely private sewing space, so I juggle between the students’ projects and mine in our sewing area of about 40m2.

-When we designed the workshop, we did not yet know well the volume and spaces that storage would take and as a kitchen furniture salesman would say "you never have enough storage space" and they are right 😂!
+When we designed the workshop, we didn’t yet know how much volume and space the storage would take, and as a kitchen furniture salesman would say, "you never have enough storage space," and they’re absolutely right 😂!

-I had to add small cabinets to fill the lack of storage space and since then it has been better!
+I had to add small cabinets to make up for the lack of storage space, and since then it’s been better!

-At the end of this year, since there were fewer courses, I copied the Japanese tradition with the Oosoji: the big cleaning done before moving into the new year.
-I tidied the workshop and my mom gave me a helping hand one afternoon.
-I think we achieved a good result; the hardest part will be to maintain it.
+At the end of the year, since there were fewer courses, I followed the Japanese tradition with Oosoji: the big cleaning done before entering the new year.
+I tidied the workshop and my mom gave me a hand one afternoon.
+I think we achieved a good result; the hardest part will be keeping it that way.

-The shop area underwent the same fate with, as a bonus, the reorganization of the zippers to make more room for Japanese fabrics
+The shop area went through the same fate, with the added reorganization of zippers to make more room for Japanese fabrics.

 The reference books and magazines are sorted